jennifertchang/Recipe-Time-Estimator/README.md

 ![missingness condition on rating permutation histogram](images/rev_missing_vs_rating_MAR.png)

-We suspected that missingness of `review` is not related to sugar pdv (percent daily value) since the sweetness or healthy-ness of a recipe does not seem like it would affect whether or not a review was written
+We hypothesize that the missingness of the review variable is not associated with the sugar pdv (percent daily value), as the sweetness or healthiness of a recipe does not appear to influence the likelihood of a review being written.

 ![missingness condition on sugar permutation histogram](images/rev_missing_vs_sugar_MCAR.png) After running a permutation test of 10,000 trials, we obtained a p-value of 0.2272, which meant that the was not a statistically significant difference in the distribution of ratings between where review is missing and where review is not missing.